mysoftlife/mysoftlife.github.io/_trading/ListHistoricalOrders_list.md

   This request is paginated.
   {: .info }

-  List your current open orders from the profile that the API key belongs to.
-Only open or un-settled orders are returned.
-As soon as an order is no longer open and settled, it will no longer appear in the default request.
+  List your historical orders from the profile that the API key belongs to.
+Only completed or canceled orders are returned.
 left_code_blocks:
   - code_block: |-
-           GET /v1.0/trades/spot/orders/open-orders
+           GET /v1.0/trades/spot/orders/order-history
     title: HTTP REQUEST
     language: java
 right_code_blocks: